Dyson V11 Absolute

 While the mini tool cleans closely to the edges, you may need to follow up with the crevice tool to get right into the corners.

-Both the mini motorised tool and the Torque Drive floorhead make quick work of pet hair, particularly on carpets.
+Both the mini motorised tool and the High Torque floorhead make quick work of pet hair, particularly on carpets.
 Hair is something that many cordless vacuums struggle with, but the V11 is fantastic at removing both long and short hairs.

 The mini motorised tool is also great for removing hair from sofas.
 If you have pets, then the V11 is an excellent vacuum cleaner.